 Human behavior has been so analyzed at this point that it's been chalked up to instinct and stimuli and how we respond to it ...all lumped together in coffee table books.
-That desensitized approach to the human condition presents a view of the human experience that reduces the emotional being of a person towards obsolescence and human interaction and sharing is in decline right alongside it.
+That desensitized and clinical approach to the human condition presents a view of the human experience that reduces the emotional being of a person towards obsolescence and human interaction and sharing is in decline right alongside it.
 Isolation becomes a safe haven for emotions because predictability of human behavior doesn't provide adequate social camouflage so instead, we hide.

 As a result, the human experience is facing a relational winter and has been for quite some time.
 Relationships are distant and superficial despite the fact that we have a very common and intimate understanding of what makes us tick.
 Our intentions, motivations and behaviors have become transparent and hiding is how we cloth ourselves.
-Since we can't hide, we have to camouflage ourselves with emotional obsolescence to mask our emotional and psychological nudity.
+Since we can't literally hide, we have to camouflage ourselves with emotional obsolescence (indifference) to mask our emotional and psychological nudity.
 What appears to others as apathy or indifference is really just a mask to hide our desperation to express emotion without judgment and condemnation.

 The emotional and psychological manifestation of the human experience has been laid bare.
 Everyone is metaphorically naked and conformity is camouflage for being seen.
 It is the elephant in the room that everyone pretends is not there.
 Everyone is a social policeman on patrol and there is only one crime and it's recoil.

 It's the pretending that bothers us the most.
 That is the elephant.
-Take away the fig leaf and we isolate ourselves and we do this because we fear judgment for being our true selves.
+Take away the fig leaf of human behavior and we isolate ourselves and we do this because we fear judgment for being our true selves.
 This is why trust is built on the foundation of non judgment and non condemnation and this is why no one trusts anyone because that's what we do...judge and condemn each other.

-Those safeguards we seek are trusting relationships and trust is in decline.
+The safeguards we seek are trusting relationships and trust is in decline.
 If people had the power to touch another person and know a person as well that person knows themselves...people would recoil.
 Rightly so.
 Taking away the fig leaf of human behavior exposes us to unhealthy perceptions of ourselves and others and we become naturally suspicious of people looking too closely.
 This can threaten our sense of privacy and personal safety.

 Mutual disclosure and getting to know someone and allowing someone to know us as well as we know ourselves is a choice to disrobe psychologically, physically, spiritually intellectually and emotionally.
 That choice can only be expressed in freedom...And it's a freedom that we afford to each other mutually.
 The human experience is about experiencing life and the deepest connections that we share, and those connections are deeply personal and based in a desire to be known as well as we know ourselves and have it be ok, but then again, this is why we pull away, because it's not ok.